-Get all the information regarding the Electrician job roles, what it’s like to be an Electrician.
-Check if the job duties fit your requirements and conclude if an Electrician is the right career for you.
-You can speak with local electricians and learn about their day to day life, you can also spend a day with them to get informed about how life is being an electrician.
+Get all the information regarding the Electrician job roles.
+Know about what it’s like to be an Electrician.
+Check if the job duties fit your requirements and see if an Electrician is the right career for you.
+You can speak with local electricians and learn about their day-to-day life.
+You can also spend a day with them to get informed about their work life.

 Note: Age Criteria – Minimum age requirement to become an Electrician is 18 years, so make sure you are 18 years or above before you initiate the process of being an Electrician.

 There are a number of Technical Trade Schools in Philadelphia that offer Electrician Programs.
 Do your research and look for the best Technical School in Philadelphia that provides Certified training courses.
-Likewise, also check if the Technical School is providing Hands-on training and have advanced tools and types of equipment required as per the industry standards.
+Likewise, also check if the Technical School is providing hands-on training.
+They must have advanced tools and equipment as per industry standards.

-Philadelphia Technician Training Institute provides a state of the art Electrician course for Manufacturing which can be completed in 6months and makes you ready for the industry.
+Philadelphia Technician Training Institute provides a state-of-the-art Electrician course for Manufacturing.
+You can complete it in six months and become industry-ready.

-Electrician Training also includes some Basic math and physics, so you need to be pertinent about it.
+Electrician Training also includes some basic math and physics, so you need to be good at it.

-Once you have completed the Electrician Training, you can get into Apprenticeship as your next step.
-Trade Schools helps in applying for Apprenticeships and Job Placement opportunities, while you can also join a Union.
-Joining A Certified institute also helps students in finding jobs and apprenticeships.
-PTTI also teaches soft skills like interviewing skills, resume writing, and how to have strong Employer relationships.
+Once you have completed the Electrician Training, you can get into an Apprenticeship.
+Electrician Trade Schools help in applying for Apprenticeships and Job Placement opportunities, while you can also join a Union.
+Joining a certified institute also helps students in finding jobs and apprenticeships.
+You will learn soft skills like interviewing skills, resume writing, and strong employer relationships.

 Note: Acquiring an Apprenticeship becomes easy if you have certified training from a well known Electrician Institute

-Pennsylvania requires a license for an Electrician to perform electrical jobs in commercial or residencies.
-There are different types of Licenses one can apply for like an Apprentice License, a journeyman electrician, or an Electrical Contractor.
-To acquire an Electrical License, one must complete an apprenticeship program for a minimum of 4 years and then apply for a journeyman license.
+Pennsylvania requires a license for an Electrician to perform electrical jobs in commercial or residential areas.
+There are different types of Licenses.
+You can apply for an Apprentice License, a journeyman electrician, or an Electrical Contractor.
+To acquire an Electrical License, you must complete an apprenticeship program for a minimum of 4 years and then apply for a journeyman license.
 After working as a Journeyman Electrician for 2 years, you can further apply for Electrician Contractor’s license.

-After following all the above steps, you can build your professional career by becoming self-employed, starting a business, joining an organisation or being part of a government unit.
+You can build your professional career by becoming self-employed, starting a business, joining an organization, or being part of a government unit.

-The median salary of an Electrician is $56,180 per year according to The US Bureau of Labor Statistics and the growth for the Electrician Job Outlook is 8% which is much higher than average occupations.
+The median salary of an Electrician is $56,180 per year according to The US Bureau of Labor Statistics.
+The growth for the Electrician Job is 8%, much higher than average occupations.

 An electrician is one such career that doesn’t require you to have a college degree and still make good money in a very short span of time.
-For anyone who can not afford four years of college fees and are looking for an occupation that is progressive, where you can advance in your field, being an Electrician is one of the top career options.
+For anyone who can not afford four years of college fees and is looking for a progressive occupation, an Electrician is one of the top career choices.